duckdb/duckdb-web/docs/guides/file_formats/excel_import.md

 SELECT * FROM st_read('test_excel.xlsx');
 ```

-The `layer` parameter allows specifying the name of the Excel worksheet.
+The `layer` parameter allows specifying the name of the Excel worksheet:

 ```sql
 SELECT * FROM st_read('test_excel.xlsx', layer = 'Sheet1');